postaljs/postal.js/README.md

                           $( '<li>' + data.value + '</li>' ).appendTo( "#example4" );
                       }).ignoreDuplicates();
 // demonstrating multiple channels per topic being used
-// You can do it this way if you like, but the example above has nicer syntax (and less overhead) postal.channel( { topic: "WeepingAngel.DontBlink" } )
+// You can do it this way if you like, but the example above has nicer syntax (and *much* less overhead) postal.channel( { topic: "WeepingAngel.DontBlink" } )
       .publish( { value:"Don't Blink" } );
 postal.channel( { topic: "WeepingAngel.DontBlink" } )